ashutoshmjain/gita/src/mathuraChap03.md

 Knowledge is inexpressible (`Avykta`), though it can be decrypted through repetitive actions - practice.
 Most of the communications we receive are information.
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't enable you build one.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must put in enormous repetitive efforts - `Yazna`.
 In other words - sender must enable the receiver create things.
 In essence, the communication of knowledge is manifestation itself.
 As they say - God doesn't talk - he creates !

-> When we are connected with one aspect of knowledge such that we can communicate it—through manifestation—that state is called Yoga.
+> When we are so deeply connected to one aspect of knowledge -  such that we attain the ability to communicate it through manifestation — that state is called Yoga.
 Yoga need not be religious or spiritual.
 Einstein was focused on one aspect of nature—gravity.
 He was as much a Yogi as a monk living in the Himalayas—probably more!
 >
 > `Yogies` who are focused on "actions" are called `Karmyogi`.
 For them, the sole goal is to engage in actions - to enjoy the actions like kids playing a game, and to understand their potency.
 When participation becomes the only purpose - and hence there is no other desire attached to the actions they indulge in, they are called `Nishkaam Karmyogi`. `Nishkaam` means no desire for a specific outcome.
 >